Writing a Plugin

 Plugins should NEVER modify app configuration!!!

-i.e. Do NOT set
+i.e. Do NOT set app.lazyParseBodies

 , etc.

-Stay away from
+Stay away from req.io

 if possible.
 Using these will doom your plugin to a life of only working on HTTP servers.
-Future versions of Angel may be server-agnostic, and this will keep your plugin firmly lodged in the past.If your plugin is development-only or production-only, it should automatically configure itself.
-Prefer
+Future versions of Angel may be server-agnostic, and this will keep your plugin firmly lodged in the past.

-req.lazyBody()
+Use req.lazyBody()

-, etc. if you are running in anasync
+, etc. if you are running in an async

 context.
-Otherwise, your plugin may crash applications that lazy-parse request bodies.If you use
+Otherwise, your plugin may crash applications that lazy-parse request bodies.

-, refrain from usingforceParse
+, refrain from using forceParse

 .
 Never force any additional side effects on the user.

 Finally, your plugin should expose common options in a simple way.
-For example, the (deprecated) compress plugin has a shortcut function, gzip
+For example, the (deprecated) plugin has a shortcut function, gzip

 , to set up GZIP compression, whereas for any other codec, you would manually have to specify additional options.